kdbtfzcoe/PEDRAYA_DSAMidterms/README.md

 2. This is a basic functional component.
 It returns `JSX/`(JavaScript XML), which is a syntax that looks like HTML but can be used within JavaScript code.

 #### **Modifying Your Component**
-Change the content inside the <h1> tag to customize the app, for example:
+Change the content inside the heading (<h1>) tag to customize the app, for example:

 ```bash
 javascript